rotkonetworks/rotko-theme/README.md

 This theme has no options - developers who need them can quickly add them as explained in OctoberCMS docs: https://octobercms.com/docs/themes/development#customization

 ### Theme Colors
 The theme uses a limited color selection.
-In the file `tailwind.config.js` you can find four sets of colours: primary, secondary, tertiary and grey, each of them with five variations: lightest, light, default, dark, and darkest.
+In the file `tailwind.config.js` you can find four sets of colours: primary, secondary, tertiary and oxford, each of them with five variations: lightest, light, default, dark, and darkest.

 There is an advantage to this setup - you can quickly change colors in the whole app, just by changing the primary & secondary colors.